hjamiec02/stock-analysis/README.md

 Coding

-  I was provided with an outline, used the code from the module and refactored it to be more effecient in providing me with the same analysis.
+  I was provided with an outline, used the code from the module and refactored it to be more efficient in providing me with the same analysis.
 The refactored code was was faster in both cases.

     Time to run code 2017 original:   0.3515...
     Time to run code 2017 refactored: 0.0781...